cjbarnes/cjbarnes.github.io/_posts/2015-03-29-fix-comments-compiled-sass-less.md

 Not very helpful.
 The comments for `&:hover` and `&:active` are under the wrong selector; those comments are outputted in one long block, which is confusing and harder to read; and the inline comment `/* 1 */` looks like it relates to text-decoration rather than colour because it was moved to the next line.
 Worst of all, the numbered inline comments[^3] are in a different block to the 'Link active styling' comment that provides explanations to match the numbers!

-What we can see from this is that Sass does not understand that a comment on the line before a selector must relate to that selector rather than its containing block.
-Sass also cannot keep inline comments on the same lines as the code they relate to.
-Less shares these problems, producing identical output in this case.
+Sass does not understand that *comment lines normally explain the code immediately below them*, and when code and comments are together on one line, *the comment explains the code on the same line*.
+Both of these conventions are obvious, but when nesting is used, Sass separates the comments from the code so that you cannot tell which line of code the comment was before or next to.
+(And Less does the same thing.)

 In one edge case, Sass's approach to comments can even result in unnecessary blocks appearing in the compiled CSS: